OrthogonalDesign/DDD_Introduction/PITCHME.md

 Instead, I'd like to go deep on a couple concerns about the DDD, and hope can give you a impression and let you feel about DDD.
+So instead of naming 'DDD Introduction', I would say it is just `DDD A Peek`

+---
+# DDD --Introduction-- A Peek

 ---
 ### What is DDD
 Not a technology or Methodology